Canada grants asylum to Saudi woman who pleaded for help on Twitter in Bangkok

 The Saudis also sold Canadian investments and recalled their students from universities in Canada.

-Trudeau appeared unfazed by the possibility of any ill effects on Canada’s relations with the Saudi Arabia.
+Trudeau appeared unfazed by the possibility of ill effects on Canada’s relations with the Saudi Arabia.

 “Canada has been unequivocal,” he said.
 “We will always stand up for human rights and women’s rights around the world.
 This is part of a long tradition of Canada engaging constructively and positively in the world and working with our partners, allies and with the United Nations.
 And when the United Nations made a request of us that we grant Ms. Alqunun asylum, we accepted.”